 Sock Drawer Organizer Option:

-Below I am going to share with you the way I organized a sock drawer in my son's closet.
+Below I will share how I organized a sock drawer in my son's closet.

-Here is the before image of the sock drawer.
+Here is the before the image of the sock drawer.

 As you can see, the socks were a mess.
 Dress socks were mixed with dark socks, among other things.
 I only had one divider in the drawer.